 The request attribute is for the IP address or host name to which ONS binds its remote port.
 This port can only be used for obtaining status information.

 port

-Parents: <notification-server>

-Attributes: local, remote, request
+Required: true Default: none Parents: <notification-server> Attributes: local, remote, request local="port"

 The port element contains configuration information for ONS listener threads host and port bindings.